Endodontics in Oak Lawn, IL

 If the protective hard tissues of a tooth are harmed in any way, bacteria can reach the tooth’s center.
 This increases a patient’s risk of inflammation and infection, often causing severe pain and pressure in the tooth and surrounding area in the mouth.
 Endodontic treatment with our dentist in Oak Lawn, IL is necessary for alleviating discomfort and returning the tooth to health.

 Most dental issues that involve the soft pulp tissue require endodontic restoration in the form of root canal therapy.
-Endodontic procedures allow our dentist near you to preserve teeth that have suffered severe damage at the pulp and root level.
+Endodontic procedures allow our dentist 60453 to preserve teeth that have suffered severe damage at the pulp and root level.
 Without proper endodontic treatment, these decayed, infected, or injured teeth may otherwise require extraction.

 Restoring health to a tooth damaged at the pulp or root level prevents the need for extraction and preserves the patient’s oral health.
 For more information about endodontics near you with Dr. Tower, contact Forrest Tower DDS.